mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 nullptr is type-safe in comparison with NULL.
 In some <a href="https://stackoverflow.com/questions/20509734/null-vs-nullptr-why-was-it-replaced">scenarios</a>, compilers confuse the type of NULL with int.
-We can check if a pointer is null like below<br/>
+We can check if a pointer is null like below